 My only negative is the constant up-selling at any point in time (from drinks to services).
 My understanding is that this is a cruise staple (any line, not just Holland America) and the business side of me understands that it’s required to make the numbers work as the base cruise cost is very low for what you get.
 Up-selling or no up-selling, Holland America is an unbelievable value for the quality.

 Interesting in booking a cruise with kids?
 Our Family Vacation Consultants can help!
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Editorial Note: Ciao Bambino was part of a media trip to experience the Nieuw Amsterdam.
 As always, our opinions are our own.
 Photos by Amie O’Shaughnessy